gpajot/imbue/README.md

         b_dep = await task_container.get(BDep)
 ```

+> [!TIP]
-> 💡 A dependency can require other dependencies, the container will resolve the graph and raise errors if circular dependencies are found.
+> A dependency can require other dependencies, the container will resolve the graph and raise errors if circular dependencies are found.

 ### In the details
 The packages provide the dependencies for the container, there are two ways of doing that.